 There’s no doubting it & as we progress with our home renovations we are slowly working through the colour spectrum.
 One key thing for me was to make the interiors connect with the exterior & visa versa.
 I’m not someone who wants everything perfectly matching but I knew that by creating a seamless flow it would make the garden & our open plan family space work together in a lovely harmony.

 Therefore I selected tones & accents similar to some of the colours used in our home, & added a few others into the mix.
 Whilst I wanted a natural feel to our garden I still wanted to add some retro & funky vibes & fun areas within the space.
-In my opinion the mix of old & new has really just come together with the magic from Native Landscape Design’s plans & my love for styling.
+In my opinion the mix of old & new has really just come together with the design plans & my love for styling.
 Don’t you just love it when your plan works & your vision becomes a reality?